-On December 1, 2016, substantially all of the operating assets of CCI was acquired by RGNP, formerly known as Reign Sapphire Corporation, (see "Acquisition of Assets Related to the Coordinates Collection Business").
+On December 1, 2016, substantially all of the operating assets of CCI were acquired byRGNP, formerly known as Reign Sapphire Corporatior, (see "Acquisition of Assets Related to the Coordinates Collection Business").
 RGNP is a Beverly Hills-based, direct-to-consumer, branded and custom jewelry company.
 As part of the Acquisition, we created a wholly owned subsidiary, Reign Brands, and shall act as the operating entity for the acquired CCI assets.